Space diving

 Similar to skydiving, space diving is the act of jumping from an aircraft or spacecraft in near space and falling towards Earth.
 The Kármán line is a common definition as to where space begins, 100 km (62 mi) above sea level.
 This definition is accepted by the Fédération Aéronautique Internationale (FAI), which is an international standard setting and record-keeping body for aeronautics and astronautics.
-The United States Air Force uses 50 mi (80 km) to award astronaut wings.
+The United States Air Force uses 50 nautical miles (300,000 feet) to award astronaut wings.